Assassin’s Creed II (PS3) Review

 The structure of Assassin’s Creed II is an open world where the player can freely roam around the Italian cities, giving access to many well-known cities such as Florence, Rome and Venice and presenting them in surprisingly accurate detail.
 The freedom and realism allow the player to approach the game as they see fit.
 However, for such an open-concept game, it manages to avoid feeling overwhelming.
 Everything can be done within a few minutes, and there is always a sense of accomplishment as the game keeps pushing and rewarding the player.

 Additionally, the fact that you’re a noble in the game means there’s a full economic system.
 You help restore your family’s mansion to its former glory, and you can choose to upgrade your mansion or your own character, increasing the amount of money you receive each time.
-This money can be used to buy more upgrades for your villa, or to purchase weapons and accessories for your mission.
-This system is a welcome addition but feels lacking in depth.
+This money can be used to buy more upgrades for your villa or to purchase weapons and accessories for your mission.
+This system is a welcome addition but it feels lacking in depth.
 Although you can add buildings to the surrounding town, very few of them are accessible.
 This lack of interactivity makes the system feel artificial and pointless.

 Game-Reviews-Assassins-Creed-Ii-Ps3-Review-1607081